wp-plugins/cloudware-city-authentication/readme.txt

 When used in conjunction with another plugin (e.g. Page Restrict, Members Only etc) that restricts access to logged in users, this plugin allows a subscription membership site to be set up with ease, using Cloudware City's subscription management, shopping and recurring billing facilities (full membership required as a Cloudware City Vendor).

-The plugin only creates and updates existing accounts, it doesn't alter any passwords, therefore you can still authenticate using your admin username and password.
-In addition, user accounts created or updated via Cloudware City authentication will continue to function (although no access control or subscription expiration facilities will be available) once the plugin is disabled.

 == Installation ==

 1. Upload the 'cloudware-city-authentication' authentication folder to the '/wp-content/plugins/' directory